Durdle Door: Geology

 The limestone and chalk are in closer proximity at Durdle Door than at Swanage, 10 mi to the east, where the distance is over 2 mi.

 Around this part of the coast, nearly all of the limestone has been removed by sea erosion, whilst the remainder forms the small headland which includes the arch.
 Erosion at the western end of the limestone band has resulted in the arch formation.
 UNESCO teams monitor the condition of both the arch and adjacent beach.

 The 120 m isthmus that joins the limestone to the chalk is made of a 50 m band of Portland limestone, a narrow and compressed band of Cretaceous Wealden clays and sands, and then narrow bands of greensand and sandstone.

-In Man O' War Bay, the small bay immediately east of Durdle Door, the band of Portland and Purbeck limestone has not been entirely eroded and is visible above the waves as Man O'War Rocks.
+In Man o' War Cove, the small bay immediately east of Durdle Door, the band of Portland and Purbeck limestone has not been entirely eroded and is visible above the waves as Man O'War Rocks.
 Similarly, offshore to the west, the eroded limestone outcrop forms a line of small rocky islets called (from east to west) The Bull, The Blind Cow, The Cow, and The Calf.

 As the coastline in this area is generally an eroding landscape, the cliffs are subject to occasional rockfalls and landslides; a particularly large slide occurred just to the east of Durdle Door in April 2013, destroying a part of the South West Coast Path.